bhardwaj-lab/sincei/docs/content/tutorials/sincei_tutorial_sortChIC.rst

 The tool :ref:`scClusterCells` provides a range of options to reduce the dimensionality of our count data, while preserving biological signal.
 This can be specified with ``--method`` option.
-Below, we will use a topic modeling method called Latent Semantic Analysis (LSA) to reduce the dimensionality of our data to 30 topics (the default).
+Below, we will use a topic modeling method called Latent Semantic Analysis (LSA) to reduce the dimensionality of our data to 30 topics.
 The tool then performs Leiden clustering, and presents a UMAP (dimensionality reduction to 2 dimensions) plot of the output (``--outFileUMAP`` option).
 This option also creates a tsv file with the UMAP coordinates and assigned cluster for each cell in our data.